EXPLAINER: Trying to get politics out of election certifying

 ATLANTA (AP) — Before the 2020 presidential election, certifying election results in the states was routine and generated little public attention.
 That has changed.

-Attempts to delay presidential certification in Michigan in 2020 and in local balloting in New Mexico earlier this year have brought new scrutiny — after the Jan.
-6, 2021, Capitol attack shined a bright light on certification at the national level.
+Attempts to delay presidential certification in Michigan in 2020 and primary results in New Mexico earlier this year have brought new scrutiny to a process that typically takes place quietly in the weeks after Election Day.

 Members of certification boards have raised unsubstantiated claims of fraud or other wrongdoing, focusing new attention on a process that could be manipulated if either side didn’t like an election outcome.